 Bishop Barron makes the observation that Jesus “relativizes death.”
 The opposite of “relativize” could be termed “absolute-tivize.”
 Jesus shows us that death is not absolute, it’s relative.
 In other words, it’s not the whole story.
 The reign of death is over.
 The Resurrection of Jesus Christ has ended the reign of death forever.

 With fatherly love, Saint John Paul II in his 1999 Letter to the Elderly, encourages us: “I encourage each of you to live with serenity the years the Lord has granted you…I find great peace in thinking of the time when the Lord will call me: from life to life!” (#17).
 So, no matter what your “life” has been like, God will bring it from little to big, from mediocre to great, from life to Life!
 Isn’t that a wonderful thought?!

 A frequent image for our human knowledge in the face of death is that of a bridge which comes to an end without reaching the other shore.
 Our human knowledge doesn’t bring us all the way to Heaven.
 Faith must complete the journey.
 Another good image for death is a boat that leaves the shore.
 We see the boat leave, but we don’t see where it ends.
 Again, faith helps us to cross into the unknown.

-Think of it—in every phase of our life, God is calling us.
+Think of it—in every phase of our lives, God is calling us.
 As long as we live, God is calling us.
 The blind poet John Milton said, “They also serve who only stand and wait.”
 If I’m homebound, or of limited health, is God still calling me?
 Absolutely!
 I can still pray for others, I can still unite my sufferings with those of Jesus Christ on the Cross, I can still be a vital part of God’s plan for the world.